 Self-Initiated Prone Progression Crawler (SIPPC)

 This device links the child’s clothes to a skateboard that has a machine-learning algorithm that assists the child in learning to crawl.
 It also has a transmitter cap that may provide researchers with valuable information to see how to brain process learning to crawl with this device.
 Is every insurance company going to pay for this kind of thing?
 This is the reason that you want to maximize your child’s recovery in a birth injury case.
-You want to have the ability to give your child every advantage.
+You want to give your child every advantage.
 And that costs money.

 Cell-Based Technologies Like Autologous M2 Macrophages